angristan/awesome-stars/README.md

 ## TypeScript

+- [lostintangent/gitdoc](https://github.com/lostintangent/gitdoc) - VS Code extension that allows you to edit a Git repo, like it's a multi-file, versioned document.
 - [renovatebot/github-action](https://github.com/renovatebot/github-action) -
 - [dvcrn/obsidian-filename-heading-sync](https://github.com/dvcrn/obsidian-filename-heading-sync) - Obisdian.md plugin to keep the filename and the first header of the file in sync
 - [zolrath/obsidian-auto-link-title](https://github.com/zolrath/obsidian-auto-link-title) - Automatically fetch the titles of pasted links